AdguardTeam/AdguardKnowledgeBase/pages/04.macos/02.installation/docs.en.md

 ![](https://cdn.adguard.com/public/Adguard/En/Articles/howtodelete/delete_mac.png)

 ### Advanced
-**Use this instruction only after performing all steps from ’standard uninstall’.** After it, do the following:
+**Use this instruction only after performing all steps from 'regular uninstall'.** After that, do the following:

 * Delete following Adguard files:
     * */Library/Application Support/com.adguard.Adguard* (folder)